robin-drexler/robin-drexler.com/_posts/2015-09-07-improving-search-ux-with-a-small-change.markdown

 categories: ux chrome-extensions article
 ---

-# Improving "/search" UX with a small change
 A while ago, I created  a Chrome extension called [/search](/projects/chrome-extensions/search/ "/search").
 It focuses the first search field on any page by pressing "/", which allows for instant searching on pages like amazon.com.